filips123/PWAsForFirefox/docs/docs/about/current-limitations.md

 investigated further.

-This issue can be prevented by installing each web app into a different profile, which is the default behaviour on macOS.
+This issue can be prevented by installing each web app into a different profile, which is the default behavior on macOS.

 Check [this comment][link-merged-comment] and related discussions for ideas and possible solutions for fixing this.
 This problem is tracked as issue [#81]